mb0/xelf-old/DESIGN.md

 environments without unicode identifier support.

 Xelf will need to work in environment that are case-sensitive and case-insensitive.
-To address that, cased names are usually used for declarations and are then automatically lowercased.
-All lookups in the resolution environment.
+To address that, cased names are usually used for declarations and are then automatically lowercased for all lookups in the resolution environment.
 This way we do not have to use configurable casing rules to generate idiomatic code for the go target.

-Compound names that would use either CamelCase, `snake_case` or kebab-case depending on the environment like ClientID are instead used as cased name for the go target and simply lowercased for all others.
+Compound names, that would use either CamelCase, `snake_case` or kebab-case depending on the environment, like ClientID, are instead used as cased name for the go target and simply lowercased for all others.
 This avoids a lot of busy code to convert from one identifier flavor to another and avoids potentially even more confusion.